 The big idea

 Voyant is a set of headless domain modules that you compose into an application.
 Each module owns one slice of the travel business, such as catalog, bookings, or finance.
 A module brings its own database schema, services, and HTTP routes, plus an optional React package for its UI.
 You pick the modules you need, wire them together with links, and deploy the result as a single application per organization.
-The framework keeps a strict boundary:- Packages hold reusable business logic, schemas, services, routes, and adapters.
+The platform keeps a strict boundary:- Packages hold reusable business logic, schemas, services, routes, and adapters.
 They are framework-agnostic.

 - Starters and app shells own UI, auth wiring, deployment shape, and runtime configuration.